 Originally from Edinburgh, STRUAN MURRAY is a lecturer and researcher in genetics at the University of Oxford.
-His Bath Children’s Novel Award winning manuscript The Vessel had judge Sallyanne Sweeney and our team of junior judges hooked from the first chilling chapter in which a brilliantly inventive girl called Ellie rescues a boy from a beached whale.
-Murray describes The Vessel’s message as one of opening up to those you trust and here describes his writing journey; literary agent news and the experience of winning a prize shortlisted by kids…
+His Bath Children’s Novel Award winning manuscript Orphans of the Tide had judge Sallyanne Sweeney and our team of junior judges hooked from the first chilling chapter in which a brilliantly inventive girl called Ellie rescues a boy from a beached whale.
+Murray describes Orphans of the Tide‘s message as one of opening up to those you trust and here describes his writing journey; literary agent news and the experience of winning a prize shortlisted by kids…

 As someone with a twitter profile which says ‘people keep telling me I’m a Hufflepuff’ how are you handling the limelight?